eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 This example shows how the |ddsrouter| is initially configured to forward the ``rt/chatter`` topic (default ROS 2 topic for ``talker`` and ``listener``) with type name ``std_msgs::msg::dds_::String_``, while the rest of the topics in the DDS network are expected to be dynamically discovered.
-Additionally, two rules are specified in the ``blocklist`` in order to filter out messages of no interest to the user.
+Additionally, two rules are specified in the ``blocklist`` in order to filter out messages of no interest to the user (in this case ROS2 services related topics).

 .. code-block:: yaml